List of Playboy Playmates of 1995

 The following is a list of Playboy Playmates of 1995.
 Playboy magazine names their Playmate of the Month each month throughout the year.

 January

 Melissa Deanne Holliday (born October 30, 1969) was Playboy magazine's Playmate of the Month for January 1995.

 From June 26-July 12, 1995, she underwent ECT for depression at St. John's Hospital and Health Center in Santa Monica, California.
-She later sued the hospital and the doctors involved in a civil lawsuit for alleged assault and battery and personal injury.
+She later sued the hospital and the doctors involved in a civil lawsuit for alleged assault and battery and personal injury, claiming she had also been through a rape but "electroshock therapy is worse".

 Holliday has sung at a Chrysler convention, worked as an extra on the Baywatch television series, and has done voice-overs for TV commercials.

 February

 Lisa Marie Scott (born February 1, 1974) is an American model and actress.
 She appeared as the Playmate of the Month for February 1995 and has continued to appear in Playboy magazines, videos, and television.
 Scott has also appeared in FHM and Vanity Fair.

 In her teens, she won awards and scholarships in ballet, danced on stages from Japan to Switzerland to Los Angeles, and studied with Maximova.
 She received a ballet scholarship from the University of California, Irvine, studied history at UCLA, and briefly attended UC Berkeley School of Law.
 Before Playboy, she was a professional ballerina with a company in the Pacific Northwest.